Cocoon (film): Reception

+Cocoon received mostly positive critical reception.
 The film holds an 82% "Fresh" rating on Rotten Tomatoes from 49 critics.
 The critical consensus reads: "Though it may be too sentimental for some, Ron Howard's supernatural tale of eternal youth is gentle and heartwarming, touching on poignant issues of age in the process".
 Metacritic gave the film a score of 65 based on 18 reviews, indicating "generally favorable" reviews.

 The film was also a box office hit, making over $76 million in North America where it became the sixth highest-grossing film of 1985.